You are here

 How do I obtain hearing information?

-The court calendars for each judge are posted weekly on this website under the Judges' Info section.
+The court calendars for each judge are posted weekly on this website under the Court Hearing Calendars section.

 Who do I notify about a possible fraudulent filing?

 In order to expedite the handling of complaints of criminal violations in the bankruptcy system, the United States Trustee requires that your complaint be submitted in a signed letter, bearing your return address and telephone number to:

 Office of the United States Trustee Special Investigations Unit 230 N. First Ave., Ste.
 204 Phoenix, AZ 85003

 Upon receipt, your complaint will be reviewed promptly.
 If the information furnished establishes a reasonable belief that a criminal violation has occurred, the matter will be referred to the United States Attorney.
 If the United States Attorney deems the matter to hold prosecutorial merit, it will be referred to the appropriate law enforcement agency for investigation.
 A clearly written statement containing copies of any available documentation will expedite this process.